Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Introduction

-Notice that in the originally the Pontryagin maximum principle was obtained as the necessary condition for the strong extremum \cite{Pontryagin1964a}.
+Notice that originally the Pontryagin maximum principle was obtained as the necessary condition for strong extrema \cite{Pontryagin1964a}.
 Later, it was shown that the Pontryagin maximum principle corresponds to the more subtle notion of extremum called a Pontryagin extremum \cite{Dubovitskiui1967}.
 It lies between the strong and weak extrema.
-We extend the notion of Pontryagin extremum to the Lagrangian formulation of mean field type optimal control problem.
-As in the finite-dimensional control theory, the Pontryagin extremum is weaker than the strong extremum.
+We follow this approach and extend the notion of Pontryagin extremum to the Lagrangian formulation of mean field type optimal control problem.
+As for the finite dimensional case, the Pontryagin maximum principle serves as a necessary condition for the Pontryagin minimizer.
+This reveals some similarities between finite-dimensional control systems and the Lagrangian formalization of mean field type control systems.

 The paper is organized as follows.
 In Section~\ref{sect:preliminaries}, we introduce the general notation, the state and control spaces.
 Additionally, in that section we recall the definition of the intrinsic derivative w.r.t. measure variable.
 Section~\ref{sect:lagrangian} is concerned with the Lagrangian approach to the mean field type control systems.
-Further, in Section~\ref{sect:PMP_Lagrangian} we introduce the concepts of strong and Pontryagin local minima for the Lagrangian formalization of the mean field type control problem and give the statement of the Pontryagin maximum principle in this case.
-The next two sections are concerned with the proof this result.
+Here, in particular, we introduce the concepts of strong and Pontryagin local minima for the Lagrangian formalization of the mean field type control problem.
+In Section~\ref{sect:PMP_Lagrangian}, we give the statement of the Pontryagin maximum principle in this case.
+The next two sections are concerned with the proof of this result.
 To this end, we study spike variations of the mean field type optimal control processes within the Lagrangian approaches (see Section~\ref{sect:Spike}).
-In Section~\ref{sect:proof_PMP_Lagrangian}, we derive the costate equation, transversality and maximization conditions those constitute the Pontryagin maximum principle for the Lagrnagian formalization.
+In Section~\ref{sect:proof_PMP_Lagrangian}, we derive the costate equation, transversality and maximization conditions which constitute the Pontryagin maximum principle for the Lagrnagian formalization.
 The Kantorovich approach is examined in Section~\ref{sect:Kantorovich}.
 Here we study the relationship between strong local extrema within the Kantorovich and Lagrangian frameworks and derive the Pontryagin maximum principle in the Kantorovich formulation.
-Using the same scheme, we show that the local Eulerian minimizer corresponds to the Lagrangian one and deduce the Eulerian version of the Pontrygin maximum principle in Section~\ref{sect:Euler}.
+Using the same scheme, we show that local Eulerian minimizers correspond to Lagrangian ones and deduce the Eulerian version of the Pontryagin maximum principle in Section~\ref{sect:Euler}.
 Finally, Section~\ref{sect:MFT_LQR} provides the analytical study of the model mean field type linear quadratic regulator.